hnawaz007/dbt-fundamentals/README.md

-# Welcome to Haq Nawaz new dbt project!
+# Welcome to Haq Nawaz dbt project!

 ### Week1 Self Assesment Questions:
 Answer below questions using the data available using SQL queries: